javud/supachat/README.md

 This project uses Supabase for database management (storing messages), Clerk for user authentication, and React for the front-end.

+NOTE: This project is still in development.
+As of now, no public release is available.

 ## Features (so far)

 - **User Authentication:** Users can sign in/out using Clerk authentication.